Marks and feedback

 Receiving feedback

 All students have a minimum entitlement to assessment feedback on their assessed work.
-Normally you should get marks and feedback within 20 working days (excluding university closure days) following the deadline for submission of the assessment.
-This period may be shorter or longer for some forms of assessment.
+Normally you should get marks and feedback within 20 working days following the deadline for submission of the assessment, or following the end of the 48-hour late submission window (if this was available for that assessment).
+This period exclude University closure days and may be shorter or longer for some forms of assessment.

 Where the period is greater than 20 working days, you will be informed of the deadline and the reason.